kvakvs/E4VM/doc/3eam-format.rst

 This format is somewhat similar but also different from the original Ericsson's Erlang/OTP BEAM format.
-Emphasis is made to preprocess and precalculate as much as possible and simplify further loading and format interpretation, and to be able to execute straight from the loaded file image.
+Emphasis is to preprocess and simplify the loading as much as possible.

 3EAM are rewritten BEAM files with some processing done on them.
 They have reduced instruction set.